 If you’re delinquent on a bill or credit card, how do you know if the debt has been sold to a junk debt buyer?
 Unfortunately, your original lender is not required to share this information with you.

-Odds are, you’re not going to find out that your debt has been sold until you’re contacted by the junk debt buyer.
+Odds are, you’re not going to find out that your debt has been sold until the junk debt buyer contacts you.
 The company will likely send you a letter notifying you that it has acquired your debt.

-If this happens, it’s important that you don’t overreact.
-The debt has been sold and there’s nothing you can do about that.
-At this point, your best bet may be to negotiate with them.
+If this happens, you mustn’t overreact.
+But, unfortunately, the debt has been sold, and there’s nothing you can do about that.
+So at this point, your best bet may be to negotiate with them.

 First, you should request that the debt buyer validate your debt.
 To do this, you must send the debt collector a debt validation letter.
 If the debt is legitimate, the company will send you documentation proving that you took out the original debt and that they have a right to collect on it.